LabKey/labkey-ui-components/packages/components/releaseNotes/components.md

 # @labkey/components
 Components, models, actions, and utility functions for LabKey applications and pages

+### version TBD
+*Released*: TBD
+- AppContext cleanup of components that can now be directly imported from ui-premium (previously cross subpackage)
+  - includes AddSamplesToStorageModalComponent, JobsButtonComponent, ReferencingNotebooksComponent, SampleStorageLocationComponent, SampleStorageMenuComponent

 ### version 6.21.1
 *Released*: 5 February 2025
 - Issue 52143: Grid paging parameter in URL is not always respected